M604 railway (Croatia): Socialist Yugoslavia

 In the mid and late 1940s, Lika line served to transport many peasants from Lika to Vojvodina in the federal government-run resettlement operation, aimed at reducing agrarian overpopulation of infertile Lika and Dalmatian hinterland.

 In December 1948, 50 km shorter Una railway (Bihać-Knin) was opened as an alternative rail link between Croatia's north and south.
 Lika line lost some of the passenger and especially cargo transport to Una line.
 In addition to being shorter and having a lower profile, Una line was later also electrified up to Knin, in contrast to Lika railway.
 This resulted in longer travelling time on Lika railway.
-For instance, Split-Zagreb-Budapest Maestral train reached Zagreb in 7h43' in 1987, more than an hour longer than a competing train running on Una line.
+For instance, Split-Zagreb-Budapest Maestral train reached Zagreb in 7h43' in 1987, more than an hour longer than a competing train (Marjan Express) running on Una line.
 InterCity passenger Mediteran express traversed the line from Split to Zagreb in just under 8 hours.
 As Zadar was connected to the railway network after Zadar-Knin railway was finished in 1967, another Inter-city train, Kornat express, provided a direct connection between Šibenik railway station/Zadar and Zagreb during summer.
 It took Kornat express 6h30' between Zadar and Zagreb.

 In the early morning of August 15, 1949, Zagreb-Split passenger train 1012 collided with a cargo train transporting iron ore in Plavno station after the drunken station master failed to realize the trains were to meet (cross) there.
 Collision left 21 dead and 19 injured; station master Luka Javorina (1922-1949) was tried, convicted, and executed by a firing squad, while three other railway workers received prison sentences.

 In December 1962, extremely strong bora wind blew an empty cargo train off Cupkovica viaduct near Oton, killing 4 crew members.
 13 cars in total were blown off the viaduct.
 On September 29, 1983, in Bilaj, Ogulin-Gracac passenger train collided with a bus, killing 25 and injuring 24 in a deadliest bus accident in Croatia up to day.